Fusion 360 Update

 - Start-Ups: You can apply for a free commercial account if you meet certain requirements.
 More details are here.

-- Professional/Commercial Users: a one year license costs $495, the only change here is that we no longer offer the one year Fusion 360 trial.
+- Professional/Commercial Users: a one year license costs $495 (in the US - prices vary worldwide), the only change here is that we no longer offer the one year Fusion 360 trial.

-- Lastly, while all 5-axis tool paths are in the version that is free for educators, personal use, and start-ups, or $495 for commercial use, there are extensions offered from Fusion 360 to extend the capability of the software.
+- Lastly, while the three 5-axis tool paths are in the version that is free for educators, personal use, and start-ups, or $495 for commercial use, there are extensions offered from Fusion 360 to extend the capability of Fusion 360.
 Again, these extensions are not needed to run the Pocket NC, so you do not need to purchase them, but they may be useful to you in other capacities.
 You can find more information on these offerings here.

 As a reminder, the Pocket NC machines take G-code and we offer an array of post-processors that are offered by various CAM software companies, a list can be found here.
 We recognize that many of our Pocket NC users are getting into machining for the first time with the Pocket NC machines and are grateful that we were able to offer an initial one year CAM solution for free with Autodesk Fusion 360 for the last four years.
 Their pricing remains competitive for offering a CAM software with 5-axis capability and they remain committed to providing access to educators, start-ups, and personal users for free.
 Please reach out to us if you have any questions at email@example.com.